Does GPS SmartPhone Use data

 An office window works well, but you may have problems receiving signals in the inner area of buildings.

 In general, metal blocks GPS signals, while glass, wood, or plastic does not.
+Even the second row seat of the car may not catch the GPS satellite signal sometimes.

 GPS receiver is a hardware which is normally available in most smartphones these days.
 This receiver can fetch the location data from satellite FREE of cost.